OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 *   **Promotional communications.** We use data we collect to deliver promotional communications.
 You can sign up for email subscriptions and choose whether you wish to receive promotional communications from Microsoft by email, SMS, physical mail, and telephone.
 For information about managing your contact data, email subscriptions, and promotional communications, see the How to access and control your personal data section of this privacy statement.
 *   **Relevant offers.** Microsoft uses data to provide you with relevant and valuable information regarding our products.
 We analyze data from a variety of sources to predict the information that will be most interesting and relevant to you and deliver such information to you in a variety of ways.
 For example, we may predict your interest in gaming and communicate with you about new games you may like.
 *   **Advertising.** Microsoft does not use what you say in email, chat, video calls, or voice mail, or your documents, photos, or other personal files to target ads to you.
 We use data we collect through our interactions with you, through some of our products, and on third-party web properties, for advertising in our products and on third-party properties.
 We may use automated processes to help make advertising more relevant to you.
 For more information about how your data is used for advertising, see the Advertising section of this privacy statement.
+*   **Prize promotions and events.** We use your data to administer prize promotions and events available in our physical Microsoft Stores.
+For example, if you enter into a prize promotion, we may use your data to select a winner and provide the prize to you if you win.
+Or, if you register for a coding workshop or gaming event, we will add your name to the list of expected attendees.
 *   **Transacting commerce.** We use data to carry out your transactions with us.
 For example, we process payment information to provide customers with product subscriptions and use contact information to deliver goods purchased from the Microsoft Store.
 *   **Reporting and business operations.** We use data to analyze our operations and perform business intelligence.
 This enables us to make informed decisions and report on the performance of our business.
 *   **Protecting rights and property.** We use data to detect and prevent fraud, resolve disputes, enforce agreements, and protect our property.
 For example, we use data to confirm the validity of software licenses to reduce piracy.
 We may use automated processes to detect and prevent activities that violate our rights and the rights of others, such as fraud.